gmtech-xyz/safe-cex/README.md

 };
 ```

-This store is a "proxy" object using [valtio](https://github.com/pmndrs/valtio) library, this means you can subscribe to its changes and use it into a ReactJS application out of the box without adding other state management libraries.

-It uses a fork [@iam4x/valtio](https://www.npmjs.com/package/@iam4x/valtio) in order to enable sharing the proxy state between Safe-Cex and your application (see [issue](https://github.com/pmndrs/valtio/discussions/706)).

 ## Events

 safe-cex creates an exchange is an event-emitter object, you can subscribe to events and react accordingly.